datacarpentry/r-raster-vector-geospatial/_posts/2015-12-11-Rast04-Multi-Band-Raster.md

 5. Plot the object as a true color image.
 6. What happened to the black edges in the data?
 7. What does this tell us about the difference in the data structure between
 `HARV_Ortho_wNA.tif` and `HARV_RGB_Ortho.tif` (`R` object RGB_stack).
-How can you
+How can
-check?
+you check?

-Answer the questions above using the functions we have covered so far in this lesson.

 ![ ]({{ site.baseurl }}/images/rfigs/04-Multi-Band-Raster/challenge-code-NoData-1.png)

-> Bonus: So far we've created a RasterStack from multiple bands in one GeoTIFF,
-> however, you can also create a RasterStack by combining single bands from
-> multiple files.
-We will cover this in [Lesson 05 - Raster Time Series Data in R]({{ site.baseurl }}R/Raster-Times-Series-Data-In-R/).
+So far we've created a RasterStack from multiple bands in one GeoTIFF, however, you can also create a RasterStack by combining single bands from multiple files.
+The [Raster Time Series Data in R]({{ site.baseurl }}/R/Raster-Times-Series-Data-In-R/) goes into more details on this.

 ##RasterStack vs RasterBrick in R
 Both `RasterStack` and `RasterBrick` are `R` objects with multiple bands.
 The bands in a `RasterStack` are stored anywhere on your computer.
 A `RasterBrick` contains all of the objects stored within the actual R object.
-In most cases, you can work with a `RasterBrick` in the same way you might work with a `RasterStack`.
+In most cases, you can work with a `RasterBrick` in the same way you work with a `RasterStack`.
 However a `RasterBrick` is often more efficient and faster to process - which is important when working with larger files.

-<a href="http://www.inside-r.org/packages/cran/raster/docs/brick" target="_blank">More on Raster Bricks</a>
+<a href="http://www.inside-r.org/packages/cran/raster/docs/brick" target="_blank">More on Raster Bricks</a> from Inside-R.org.

 You can turn a `RasterStack` into a `RasterBrick` in `R` by using `brick(StackName)`.
 Let's use the `object.size()` function to compare `stack` and `brick` `R` objects.

+    #create a brick by converting stack
+    RGB_brick_HARV <- brick(RGB_stack_HARV)

     #view size of the RGB_stack object that contains our 3 band image
     object.size(RGB_stack_HARV)

     ## 40528 bytes

-    #convert stack to a brick
-    RGB_brick_HARV <- brick(RGB_stack_HARV)

     #view size of the brick
     object.size(RGB_brick_HARV)